finnito/blog/content/posts/2019-10-15-building-this-website/index.md

 date: "2019-10-15T19:38:06+13:00"
 slug: "building-this-website"
 categories: ["Development"]
+metaDescription: "How this website gets built using Hugo, CI and how I keep it running smoothly."
 ---

 The more I use the internet, the more opinionated I have become with regards to a few things.